Raghava Lawrence: Early life and background

 took the name Raghava He built the Raghavendra Swamy Brindavanam Temple at Thirumullaivayal on the Avadi-Ambattur route, which opened on 1 January 2010.
-Raghava also has a younger brother, Elviin Lawrence.
+Raghava also has a younger brother, Elvin.

 Career

-Initial career (1989–2001)
+Initial career (1992–2001)

 He was working as a car cleaner for fight master Super Subbarayan.
 Rajinikanth saw him dancing and helped him to join the Dancers Union.

-Lawrence first appeared in a song in Samsara Sangeetham a Tamil film in 1989 directed by T. Rajendran.
-Then he appeared in Donga Police in 1991, also doing some dances with Prabhu Deva.
-He was a background dancer in the song Chikku Bukku Chikku Bukku Railey in Gentleman (1993).
-He also appeared in dance sequences in Muta Mesthri (1993), Rakshana (1993) and Allari Priyudu (1993).
+He made his first appearance in Donga Police (1992) while doing some dances with Prabhu Deva including working as a background dancer in the song "Chikku Bukku Chikku Bukku Raile" in Gentleman (1993).
+In 1993, he also appeared in dance sequences in Muta Mesthri, Rakshana, and Allari Priyudu.
 Chiranjeevi offered him the job of choreographing the dances for Hitler (1997).
 Pleased with Lawrence's work, Chiranjeevi asked him to choreograph dances for Master (1997), his next film too.
 Producer T V D Prasad offered him the role of a hero in his venture Speed Dancer (1999).
 That film was a flop.
 After that he acted small roles in Tamil like Ajith Kumar's Unnai Kodu Ennai Tharuven (2000) and Prashanth's Parthen Rasithen (2000).
 Director K. Balachander invited him to act in his 100th film Parthale Paravasam (2001).